Dronfield railway station: Service

 From 14 December 2008 Northern started running a new hourly Express Service from Leeds to Nottingham calling at Wakefield Kirkgate, Barnsley, Meadowhall Interchange, Sheffield, Dronfield, Chesterfield, Alfreton and Langley Mill.
 Most of these services call at Dronfield.

-A small number of peak time East Midlands Railway Liverpool - Norwich services stop, including one Derby - Sheffield train in the morning operated by a mainline Class 222 unit.
+A small number of peak time East Midlands Railway Liverpool - Norwich services stop.
 However mainline services from Leeds, Sheffield and London run through at high speed, and do not stop.
 Interchange with mainline services can be made at Sheffield and Chesterfield.